cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/docker-service-configuration.md

  service_account_name: public-front-end
 {% endhighlight %}

-This will identify this service as "public-front-end".
-Bear in mind that Kubernetes still needs to be configured to recognize and assign permissions to this Service Account.
+This will make the service named "web" run under the "public-front-end" Service Account in Kubernetes.

+Bear in mind that this service account will first need to be created on your cluster (with associated access bindings) before it will function correctly.
+Please read the [Kubernetes guide to configuring Service Accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) for more detail.

 ## Service configuration options